 We've also successfully convinced the city to switch stop signs on the trail, so that cars have to stop, rather than bikes.
 In these sections, there are more bikes than cars, so it makes sense.
 (In other sections, the ratio is more even.)

 We're also always working to put in more ramps and stairs, improve the condition of the trail, and install benches and other amenities.
-Watch for new bike FIXIT stations going in soon, donated by DERO Bike Racks.
+We also installed four FIXIT bike-repair stations, donated by DERO Bike Racks.

 Other Land-use Issues

-One of our biggest victories was keeping the proposed high-voltage power lines out of the Greenway!
+One of our biggest victories in the past 5 years was keeping the proposed high-voltage power lines out of the Greenway!
 Working with a coalition of neighborhoods, the Midtown Greenway Coalition led the battle and paid for an excellent attorney, who helped us navigate and successfully win our legal challenges.
-The power lines will be installed under 28th street, rather than placed overhead in the Greenway.
-We're also working to help design the sub-stations, so they won't be like the regular (ugly) ones that are standard.
-The new stations will be more like works of art!
+The power lines were installed under 28th street, rather than placed overhead in the Greenway.

 Greenway Improvements Committee